manivipul7/manivipul7/README.md

 # 👨‍🚀 Hey there, I'm Vipul Mani

-> *"Turning equations into engineering reality — from orbit mechanics to compliant mechanisms."*
+> *"Turning equations into engineering reality — from orbital mechanics to compliant mechanisms."*

 ---